 TGax Editor: Change the paragraphs below as follows (#CID 8595, 7630, 7189, 5663, 7398, 6044, 7635, 4847):

-The TWT scheduling AP shall set the Trigger field to 1 to indicate a trigger-enabled TWT.
-Otherwise, it shall set the Trigger field to 0 to indicate an implicit TWT.
+The TWT scheduling AP shall set the Trigger field to 1 to indicate a trigger-enabled TWT and trigger-enabled TWT SP(#8595).
+Otherwise, it shall set the Trigger field to 0 to indicate that it is not a trigger-enabled(#7630, 7189, 5663) TWT.

-The TWT scheduling AP shall schedule for transmission a Trigger frame addressed to one or more TWT scheduled STAs during a trigger-enabled TWT SP.
+The TWT scheduling AP shall schedule for transmission a Trigger frame addressed to one or more TWT scheduled STAs expected to be in awake state during a trigger-enabled TWT SP.
+The TWT scheduling AP should not include the 12 LSBs of the STA's AID in a User Info field of a Trigger frame transmitted within a broadcast TWT SP unless the STA is in awake state, or has established membership in the broadcast TWT with that Broadcast TWT ID or has indicated to receive the Beacon, as defined in 27.7.3.4 (Negotiation of wake TBTT and wake interval), preceding the beacon interval that contains this TWT SP. (#7398, 6044, 7635, 4847)

 TGax Editor: Change the paragraph and note below as follows (#CID 4848, 4849):

 The TWT scheduling AP that intends to transmit additional Trigger frames during a trigger-enabled TWT SP shall set the Cascade Indication field of the Trigger frame to 1 to indicate that it will transmit another Trigger frame within the same TWT SP.
-The TWT scheduling AP shall set the Cascade Indication field to 0 when the Trigger frame is the last Trigger frame of the TWT SP or when the Trigger frame is sent outside of a TWT SP.
+The TWT scheduling AP shall set the Cascade Indication field to 0 when the Trigger frame is the last Trigger frame of the TWT SP or when the Trigger frame is sent outside of a trigger-enabled TWT SP(#4848).

 NOTE 1—The TWT scheduling AP is not required to schedule for transmission a Trigger frame for the TWT scheduled STA when the broadcast TWT is not a trigger-enabled TWT or when the TWT scheduled STA has sent an OMI A-Control field that has the UL MU disable bit equal to 1 (see 27.8 (Operating mode indication)).

-NOTE 2—The Trigger frame can also be an UMRS Control field contained in an MPDU carried in a DL MU PPDU.
+NOTE 2—The Trigger frame can also be an UMRS Control field contained in an MPDU carried in a DL MU PPDU, provided that the AP allocates enough resources in the HE TB PPDU for the STA to at least deliver its BSRs in response to the soliciting DL MU PPDU(#4849).

 The TWT scheduling AP shall set the Flow Type field to 1 to indicate an unannounced TWT.
 Otherwise, it shall set the Flow Type field to 0 to indicate an announced TWT.